Click on the dropdown button to translate.

 THE SACRIFICIAL LAMB POINTED TO CHRIST

-Every lamb brought by an Israelite represented Christ.
-His death would pay the price of redemption for every man and women who believed.
+Every lamb brought by an Israelite symbolized Christ.
+His death would pay the “redemption price” for every man and women who believes.
 Even before the Israelites, righteous Able, Noah, Job, Abraham and others offered sacrifices, seeking forgiveness of sins.
-These men were forgiven because they believed the God of Israel, and sincerely repented.
+These men were forgiven because they believed Yehovah God, and sincerely repented.
 They were forgiven in exactly the same way that we are forgiven today.
 Christ said, “Your father Abraham rejoiced to see My day, and he saw it and was glad” (John 8:56).
 How did he “see” it?
-By faith.
-When we believe and rejoice in Christ’s death for us, we are looking back by faith (Gen. 4:4; Gen. 8:20; Job 1:5).
+Answer: By faith.
+(Gen. 4:4; Gen. 8:20; Job 1:5).

 THE LAW IS NOT CONFINED TO THE OLD TESTAMENT.